careweather/oneil/README.md

     ...
 ```

-In the Oneil file, give only the python function on the right hand of the equation, including other parameters as inputs:
+In the Oneil file, give the python function on the right hand of the equation, including other parameters as inputs:

 ``` { .on }
 Temperature: T = temperature(D) :K
 ```

+Multiplying a python function by another parameter is not currently supported.
+Specify the factors as separate parameters and use another parameter to multiply them.

 ## Submodels

-A model can use parameters from a submodel by specifying the submodel as
+A model can use parameters from a submodel:

 ``` { .on }
 use submodel as s
 ```

-The word after use gives the submodel which should match the name of an oneil file with ".on" as a file extension.
+The word after use gives the submodel which should match the name of an oneil file with ".on" as the file extension.
 The symbol after as is used with a "." after parameters from that model to show where they come from.
 For example:

 ``` { . on }
 use cylinder as c